ICEPAYdev/osCommerce/README.md

 # Payment Module for osCommerce

 Make payments in your osCommerce webshop possible.
 Download the special osCommerce webshop module [here](https://github.com/icepay/osCommerce/releases) and you will be able to offer the most frequently used national and international online payment methods.
+Installation and configuration instruction is available [here](https://github.com/ICEPAY/osCommerce/wiki).

 ## Contributing ##